 The three sites were strategically selected to be geographically different & provide a good sampling of Bonaire coastline.
 Due to the high-resolution & necessary scheduling of the OSPAR protocol, it's not feasible to use on a wider scale.
 In fact, it's designed to be more complimentary to existing clean up programs.

-There are several other organizations in Bonaire that also conduct beach cleaning activities, including One Hour Clean Up Power, Sea Turtle Conservation Bonaire, STINAPA Junior Rangers, Tene Boneiru Limpi & Selibon.
+There are several other organizations and individuals in Bonaire that also conduct (or have conducted) beach cleaning activities, including One Hour Clean Up Power, Sea Turtle Conservation Bonaire, STINAPA Junior Rangers, Tene Boneiru Limpi & Selibon.